apache/amoro/docs/engines/flink/flink-get-started.md

 ## Environment preparation
 Download Flink and related dependencies, and download Flink 1.12/1.14/1.15 as needed.
 Taking Flink 1.12 as an example:
+Download Flink and related dependencies, and download Flink 1.14 and 1.15 as needed.
+Taking Flink 1.15 as an example:
 ```shell
 # Replace version value with the latest Amoro version if needed
 AMORO_VERSION=0.6.0